 The contestability period is a one to two-year period at the start of a policy during which an insurer has the right to review a claim more closely.
 This period exists so insurers can be protected against errors and false or missing information that would impact coverage.
 For example, a policyholder may have failed to disclose that they are a smoker or that they engage in a hobby deemed “high-risk.”
 Claims can take longer to process during this period, even if they’re valid, since the insurer must review the circumstances and policy more closely.

-If you’re a life insurance beneficiary, here’s how to file your claim and receive the payout you’re entitled to:2
+If you’re a life insurance beneficiary, here’s how to typically file your claim to receive the death benefit payout:2

 2. Gather proper documentation: Next, gather the proper documentation.
 This can include: